CameronL97/Biological_weapon/README.md

 This is the output of the density model that we should expect to gather for the bacteria.

 ![Density Plots](https://i.imgur.com/B4ug22R.png)
-Density plots showing steps to create the last density plot.
+Density plots showing steps to create the last contoured plot.

 ## Testing
 To test the model, a simple timing test was run with varying the number of bacteria.
 To simulate the 5000 bacteria multiple tests were done to calculate the completion time.